Master of Arts (MA)

 M.A. programs at other institutions have capstone projects or require you to take a class or two at their main campus, far away from your home.
 WMU's program is 100 percent online and requires no visits to Kalamazoo.

-One of the things that differentiates this degree from degrees at other institutions is that it allows you to focus on science.
-The requirements for the program include a core of science education courses, but also allow a number of education electives and classes in the science that excites you.
+One of the things that differentiates this WMU degree from other institutions' science education degrees is that it allows you to focus on science.
+The requirements for the program include a core of science education courses, but you will also be able to choose elective courses that excite you.

 Who should apply

-This program was designed with high school science teachers and elementary teachers with strong science backgrounds in mind.
+This program was designed with high school and elementary teachers with a strong interest in science in mind.
 If you want to expand your science knowledge and enhance your teaching skills, this is the master's degree for you.

 Employer tuition reimbursement